-Baton Sale or bâton salé is sort of salty stick cracker that is very buttery and delicious.
-It is very common in Egypt and it is used to be served in birthday parties along with other salty baked goods.
+Baton Sale or bâton salé is sort of salty stick snack item that is very buttery and delicious.
+It is very common in Egypt and it is used to be served at birthday parties along with other salty baked goods.

-- 1 c of butter or ghee.
+- Butter or ghee.

-- 2 Tbsp cumin seeds.
+- Salt, sugar, yeast and cumin seeds.

 Start by adding all the dry ingredients together then melt the butter and add it to the dry ingredients.
 Slowly add water until you get a firm dough.
-Moisten your hands with some oil or butter then take a small ball of the dough and roll into a thin long - 4 to 5 inch- sticks.
+Moisten your hands with some oil or butter then take a small ball of the dough and roll into thin long - 4 to 5 inch- sticks.

-Bake for 10-12 minutes in a pre heated 400F oven.
+Bake for 10-12 minutes in a preheated 400F oven.
 You can brush it with egg wash if you would like a more shiny look.